-Once you have your goal, plan the steps you have to take towards it.
+Once you have your goal, plan the steps you have to take toward it.
 Ideally, the first step should be something you can do in the next 24 hours.
 In my personal experience, the 24-hour trick is especially helpful for making me really feel in control.

 Worrying is normal and it can have its uses, but there can be too much of a good thing.
-When worrying has become a habit, the best course of action is to take a conscious and proactive approach towards your own thoughts.
-Try mindfulness techniques to stay present, focus on what you can control and set conscious goals to break the habit of worrying.
+When worrying has become a habit, the best course of action is to take a conscious and proactive approach toward your own thoughts.
+Try mindfulness techniques to stay present, focus on what you can control, and set conscious goals to break the habit of worrying.
 Not only will these techniques help you reduce worrying, but they will also help you create the future you want.